karbudzik/Python-exercise-5-Roguelike-avengers-game/README.md

 ## Tasks

-1. Implement a basic board generator function to return a rectangular board of the given size.
+1. Implement0 a basic board generator function to return a rectangular board of the given size.

     - The `engine.create_board` function returns an empty, rectangular board as a list of lists of the given size, containing characters according to the field type (e.g. spaces all around and wall icons on its edges).
     - The game has at least 3 boards/levels with different inhabitants.